Search This Blog

 Should we focus on making their lives in foster care better or the transition from home to home easier?
 Organizations like Together we rise, CASA, Downtown Ministries and Big Brother Big Sister help there

 Should we foster or adopt them?
-Agencies like DFCS, Bethany Child Services, All God's Children, Lifeline or Covenant Care can assist.
+Agencies like DFCS, Bethany Christian Services, All God's Children, Lifeline or Covenant Care can assist.

 What about supporting the families doing the fostering?
 Chosen for Life and Promise686 have tried to address this in our area.